Center for Nursing & Healthcare Professionals

 This was the first private contribution toward the Altamonte Springs Campus.

-"These contributions allowed the College to provide the best faculty, curriculum and facilities to our students so they can make an instant impact in the work force," said Seminole State President Dr. E. Ann McGee.
+"These contributions allowed the College to provide the best faculty, curriculum and facilities to our students so they can make an instant impact in the work force," said former Seminole State President Dr. E. Ann McGee.

 The Altamonte Springs Campus has 16 special purpose laboratories, each with state-of-the-art media teaching stations, including classrooms that use cutting-edge audio/visual technology with computer and wireless Internet connectivity.